quadroloop/onos/README.md

 ### Project Goals

 - Collect enough information about Storms in the philippines for future analysis.
-- Keep an open dataset about Storms in the philippines.
+- Keep an open dataset about such storms.

 ### Sources